 6.3.1 Applicability to language

-In general, the type system of Ada protects against the vulnerabilities outlined in Section 6.3 of TR 24772-1.
-The vulnerabilities caused by the inherent conceptual complexity of bit level programming are as described in Section 6.3 of TR 24772-1.
+In general, the type system of Ada protects against the vulnerabilities outlined in subclause 6.3 of TR 24772-1.
+The vulnerabilities caused by the inherent conceptual complexity of bit level programming are as described in subclause 6.3 of TR 24772-1.

 6.3.2 Guidance to language users

-In order to mitigate the vulnerabilities associated with the complexity of bit-level programming
+In order to mitigate the vulnerabilities associated with the complexity of bit level programming

+Follow the mitigation mechanisms of subclause 6.3.5 of TR 24772-1.

 Use record and array types with the appropriate representation specifications added so that the objects are accessed by their logical structure rather than their physical representation.
 These representation specifications may address: order, position, and size of data components and fields.

 Use pragma Atomic and pragma Atomic_Components to ensure that all updates to objects and components happen atomically.